When you get married you may add or make changes to your benefits coverage.

 Medical/Prescription Drug Plan

 Review and compare your spouse's benefits with your own so that you can coordinate coverage to your best advantage.
-If already enrolled in CMU's benefit plans, you may decide to cancel your CMU coverage and be picked up by your spouse's insurance.
+If already enrolled in CMU's medical/prescription drug plan, you may decide to cancel your CMU coverage and be covered by your spouse's health insurance.
 Be sure to check if your spouse's employer requires you to maintain your own insurance at CMU.
 Name changes will be done electronically once you have changed it with the university.

 Dental & Vision Plans

 If you are already enrolled in the dental and/or vision plans, you may enroll your spouse in the same plans.
 If you are not already enrolled in these plans, you are not eligible to enroll until the next open enrollment.

 If your spouse has an employer that pays any portion of the cost, he or she is required to be covered by his or her employer's dental plan.
 Note: This rule does not apply to regular faculty members.